SK-Africa/SearchKings-Africa-UTM-Grabber/README.md

 - Dynamically appends UTM parameters to a predefined URL.
 - Stores UTM parameters in session storage to persist them across page navigations.
-- Provides an easy-to-use shortcode to display a WhatsApp call-to-action button.
+- Provides an option to show/hide a WhatsApp call-to-action button.
+- Dynamically updates links with a specified class.

 ## Installation